withinJoel/TechForDummies/Electron/Create an App using Electron.md

 }
 ```

-* Test the App: Run npm start to test the app.
+* Test the App: Run `npm start` to test the app.
-* Install required packages: npm install -g electron-packager electron-builder
+* Install required packages: `npm install -g electron-packager electron-builder`
-* Run npm run package to create a package.
+* Run `npm run package` to create a package.
 ## Additional (If you want to create a setup for Windows)
-* Create a Setup:
 * Install Inno Setup.
-* Create a run.iss file with the following content:
+* Create a `run.iss` file with the following content:
 ```
 [Setup]
 AppName=Elsa